justin-john/node-user-management/README.md

 NODE USER MANAGEMENT
 ====================

-This repository demonstrates an sample application support for a Mongo database based user system and authenticating users.
+This repository demonstrates a sample node application supports MongoDB based user system and authenticating users.
 It generally focuses to beginners in **node.js**.
-The application will give them a basic idea about  **Express framework** for node with **MongoDB** as data storage.
+The application will give a basic idea about  **Express framework** for node with **MongoDB** as data storage.

 This application have used [express-validator](https://github.com/ctavan/express-validator), an express.js middleware for [node-validator](https://github.com/chriso/node-validator) for input validations.